County Profiles of Child Well-Being in Tennessee

 Victims of child abuse or neglect

 Definition: Children who are victims of a case of abuse or neglect.
 In cases with multiple children each child is counted individually.
 The total is the number of children associated with substantiated cases of severe abuse and of determinations of “Services Court Ordered“ or “Services Needed” in cases of non-severe abuse or neglect.
-Children with multiple cases during the year are counted only once.
 The rate is per 1,000 children.

 History in our county rankings: This has been in our county rankings since the beginning, but we have altered the way we count it.
 In previous years, we counted substantiated cases, regardless of the number of children involved in the case.
 Individual cases, even if they covered some or all the same people already attached to a different case, were counted if considered a new case.
 We have moved to counting children rather than cases.
 No matter how many children are associated with one case, they are all counted individually.
-Children who are associated with more than one case during the year are counted only once.
+Last year, we used this same calcuation method but it was reported on a calendar year versus a fiscal year.